OUDSL/arcgisstorymaps/index.md

  ArcGIS will automatically adjust the position and zoom level of the map to neatly contain the data you "layed" on the map.
 You can also manually adjust the position and zoom of your map.

-From here you can adjust the style of the layer under "select a drawing style" (I recommend "Counts and Amounts (Size)").
-After you select the style, you can change the style properties by clicking "options".

 *Remember: How you see the map on this interface is the default display of the map inside the ArcGIS Online web application (Story Maps)*

 This is the process for making any map in ArcGIS online.
 From here we will go on to create a Story Map using the map you've just created.